 Corps de Ballet

 Andrew Daly began his training at The Nutmeg Conservatory for the Performing Arts in Torrington, CT and continued his training at the Jacqueline Kennedy Onassis School at American Ballet Theatre under the direction of Franco DeVita, following summer intensives with Kaatsbaan, San Francisco Ballet, and The School of American Ballet on scholarship.
-He has performed with the Jacqueline Kennedy Onassis School at American Ballet Theatre in The Sleeping Beauty and in American Ballet Theatre's productions of Cinderella, The Sleeping Beauty, and Manon.
+With the ABT JKO School, he has performed in The Sleeping Beauty and in American Ballet Theatre's productions of Cinderella, The Sleeping Beauty, and Manon.